IBM-Cloud/terraform-provider-ibm/website/docs/r/is_volume.html.markdown

 * `zone` - (Required, Forces new resource, string) The location of the volume.
 * `iops` - (Optional, Forces new resource, int) The bandwidth for the volume.
 This is required only for the `custom` profile volume.
 * `capacity` - (Optional, Forces new resource, int) The capacity of the volume in gigabytes.
 This defaults to `100`.
-* `encryption_key` - (Optional, Forces new resource, string) The key to use for encrypting this volume.
+* `encryption_key` - (Optional, Forces new resource, string) The CRN of the root key to use to wrap the data encryption key for the volume.
+If this property is not provided, the encryption type for the volume will be `provider_managed`.
 * `resource_group` - (Optional, Forces new resource, string) The resource group ID for this volume.
 * `tags` - (Optional, array of strings) Tags associated with the volume.